-We have recently updated the TC budget template (Excel) in light of changes to sponsor forms and policy, as well as to clarify areas that have been confusing to users.
-The latest version is dated 9.7.12.
+We have recently updated the TC Budget Template (Excel) to reflect the latest fringe benefit rates as well as anticipated tuition increases.
+The latest version is dated 9.15.14.
 All rates embedded in the template are up to date.
 Effective immediately, please use only this version.
 Also the instructions and the material in the notes have changed considerably so please review them carefully.

 The budget template was designed to accommodate all types of grant budgets.
 It assumes no prior knowledge of grant budgeting, or of TC salary formulas, indirect cost and fringe benefit rates, or even Excel formulas.